sumedhasaxena/matchminer-admin/README.md

 5.  **Test the Setup:**
     ```bash
-    python3 file_watcher.py --once
+    python file_watcher.py --once
     ```

 ### **B. Deploy to Production:**

 1.  **Make the startup script executable:**
     ```bash
-    chmod +x start_watcher.sh
+    chmod +x start_processor.sh
     ```

-2.  **Start the file watcher in production:**
+2.  **Start the data processor in production:**
     ```bash
-    ./start_watcher.sh
+    ./start_processor.sh
     ```

     This will:
     - Run all dependency and configuration checks
-    - Start the file watcher in the background using nohup
+    - Start the data processor in the background using nohup
     - Show you the process ID and management commands
     - Continue running even after you close the terminal